lightning-rod-org/lightningrod/README.md

 ### GET /submit

 This returns the status of a submitted ticket.
-This takes one parameter in the body of the request.
+This takes one query parameter.

 `ticket_number`: This is the number value returned from the initial POST request.